virtual-kubelet/systemk/README.md

 ## Design

-Pods can contain multiple container; each container is a new unit and tracked by systemd.
+Pods can contain multiple containers; each container is a new unit and tracked by systemd.

 When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
 Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.service`.